Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: Extracting the asymptotically trapped power

-\Cref{flux-distr} shows the power balance as a function of $\kappa$ on the left and $\omega$ on the right.
-Since the fluxes calculated here are unitless, we show the flux in trapped modes, the total flux, and the fraction of the flux carried in trapped modes all in one plot.
+\Cref{flux-distr} shows the power balance as a function of $\kappa$ on the left and $\omega$ on the right, with power tolerance $\epsilon=10^{-8}$.
+For reproducibility, we summarize the parameters used in \cref{trap-param-summary}.
+Since the fluxes calculated here are unitless, we show the flux in trapped modes $P^{+}_\trp + P^{-}_\trp$, the total flux, and the fraction of the flux carried in trapped modes all in one plot.
 As expected from their large vertical decay length, the least trapped modes at $\omega$, $\kappa \to 0$ carry the least flux.
 The highest-frequency trapped modes carry a fraction of the total power that approaches $1$, and the increase of this fraction with frequency or Bloch wavenumber is close to linear until an abrupt drop to zero at $\omega > \omega_c$.
-The ``critically trapped'' acoustic modes are the most efficient at capturing and transporting the input power.
+These ``critically trapped'' acoustic modes are the most efficient both at sucking power out of the source (given a fixed source amplitude), and at trapping this input power at the surface.